 Temporary Worker Program

 NCSL supports federal efforts to assist individuals and families forced to flee their native land in fear for their personal safety.
-The problem of political refugees is an international one, and consequently demands the cooperative efforts of many countries.
+The United States has a long history of welcoming refugees and is one of the largest refugee resettlement countries in the world.

-In addition, NCSL strongly urges the federal government to avoid further placements in areas that are already heavily impacted with refugee or Entrant populations, experiencing a shortage of rental housing for low-income households, and experiencing overcrowding in the local school system.
+NCSL strongly urges the federal government to avoid further placements in areas that are already heavily impacted with refugee or Entrant populations, experiencing a shortage of rental housing for low-income households, and experiencing overcrowding in the local school system.
 NCSL supports refugee placement policies that promote successful integration of refugees in the placement community.
 Placement should be tailored to give refugees economic, affordable housing, educational, language access, and community engagement opportunities in their new area.
 NCSL urges the federal government to continue to work with states on the issue of secondary migration.

-NCSL urges the federal government to continue the health screening that is currently provided to the refugees, where possible, before they arrive in the United States and to improve follow-up.
-Follow-up should include, but not be limited to, providing instruction for continued medical care to refugees in the home.
-Improved outreach and orientation to our health care system is critical especially in light of language and cultural differences.
+NCSL urges the federal government to continue the health screening that is currently provided to the refugees, where possible, before they arrive in the United States and to improve follow-up such as providing instruction for continued medical care to refugees in the home and increasing outreach to bridge language and cultural differences.
 State health screening support is critical and should not be eliminated.

-NCSL urges the federal government to coordinate and consult with state and local governments is an integral component of a successful placement policy and we urge the federal government to improve its efforts in this area.
+NCSL urges the federal government to coordinate and consult with state and local governments as an integral component of a successful placement policy and we urge the federal government to improve its efforts in this area.
 It is equally important to have the voluntary agencies and organizations representing refugees participate in this coordinated effort.
-NCSL supports extended protection to victims of trafficking, victims of domestic violence, and unaccompanied minors.
+NCSL supports extended protection for victims of trafficking, victims of domestic violence, and unaccompanied minors.
 NCSL supports continuing trafficking and domestic violence victim assistance programs through VOCA and other federal grants.

 CITIZENSHIP AND INTEGRATION